gatling/frontline-doc/content/reference/current/user/reports/index.md

 You can copy the public link to share your report to non-Gatling Enterprise users, or click on the "Go" Button to access it yourself.
 You can click on the "OK" button to close this modal.

-## Export PDF
+## Print to PDF

-When clicking on the blue export button in the navigator menu, you will have access to a page where you can configure and then export a PDF report of a specific simulation run.
+When clicking on the blue **Print to PDF** button in the navigator menu, you will have access to a page where you can configure and then print a PDF report of a specific simulation run.

 {{< img src="export-button.png" alt="Export button" >}}